mdn/content/files/en-us/web/javascript/reference/global_objects/intl/segmenter/constructor/index.md

 - `locale` {{ optional_inline }}
   - : A string value indicating the locale by which graphemes, words, and sentences should be determined.
 Locales are described using [BCP 47](https://datatracker.ietf.org/doc/html/bcp47) language tags (see the [IANA language subtag registry](https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) for a full list).
 If no <var>locale</var> value is supplied, the runtime's default locale is used instead.
 - `options` {{ optional_inline }}
-  - : An object containing the option values.
-Possible options are:
+  - : An object with some or all of the following properties:
     - `granularity` {{ optional_inline }}
       - : A string.
 Possible values are:
         - `grapheme` (default)
-          - : Split the input into segments by grapheme, as determined by the locale.
+          - : Split the input into segments at grapheme cluster (user-perceived character) boundaries, as determined by the locale.
         - `word`
           - : Split the input into segments at word boundaries, as determined by the locale.
         - `sentence`